Office of Federal Contract Compliance Programs (OFCCP)

 The CSAL is notification to an establishment that has been selected to undergo a compliance evaluation during the scheduling cycle.
 The list is generated from OFCCP’s Federal Contractor Selection System (FCSS).
 It is not a letter scheduling a compliance evaluation.
 The purposes of the CSAL are to:

-- Provide the contractor establishment's internal EEO staff notice to obtain management support for EEO and self-audit efforts;
+- Provide the contractor establishment’s internal EEO staff at least one month advance notice to obtain management support for EEO and self–audit efforts

 - Encourage contractors to take advantage of OFCCP compliance assistance offerings;